 Your annual well-woman checkup is the ideal time to discuss birth control and vaccinating against the human papillomavirus (HPV) with Dr. Debra Epstein.
-At her offices in Turnersville and Maple Shade, New Jersey, she uses her comprehensive knowledge of HPV and birth control methods to keep your reproductive system healthy and determine a family planning solution tailored to your needs.
+At her offices in Turnersville and Maple Shade, South Jersey, she uses her comprehensive knowledge of HPV and birth control methods to keep your reproductive system healthy and determine a family planning solution tailored to your needs.
 Schedule an appointment for birth control and STD prevention by calling her friendly team or using the online form.

 Many options are available today to accommodate your health, lifestyle, and desires, including both short-term and long-term, as well as hormonal and nonhormonal birth control methods.
 Dr. Epstein also offers education concerning barrier contraceptives, such as the following:

 She discusses the effectiveness of these methods, as well as their ability to protect against HPV and other STDs, to determine if these are the best options for your sexual lifestyle.

 If you're looking for a more long-term or effective solution for birth control, Dr. Epstein educates you on the following methods: